Neighborhoods

 During the Civil War, Atlanta served as an important military and railroad hub for the Confederacy.
 In 1864, the city was burned to the ground by Union General William T. Sherman.
 Despite the slow process of rebuilding, Atlanta became the fifth city to serve as Georgia’s state capital in 1868.
 Atlanta reemerged as a modern economy in the years following the Civil War.

 Population continued to boom, especially during World War II.
 Following the war, the Center for Disease Control and Prevention (the CDC) was founded in Atlanta.
-Atlanta served as major organizing center for civil rights movement 1960s, thanks to the leadership of Dr. Martin Luther King and students from Atlanta’s historically black colleges and universities.
+Atlanta served as a major organizing center for the civil rights movement 1960s, thanks to the leadership of Dr. Martin Luther King and students from Atlanta’s historically black colleges and universities.
 Atlanta served as the national headquarters to the Southern Christian Leadership Conference and Student Nonviolent Coordinating Committee, two of the most important civil rights organizations.
 Atlanta was coined as “the city too busy to hate” by local leaders.
 Despite the turbulent 60s, Atlanta’s visionary leaders helped foster the Atlanta we know today and helped Atlanta secure the bid as the site of the 1996 Olympics -- one of three U.S. cities to earn this honor.

 The past two decades have seen unprecedented growth, with the metro population growing nearly 50 percent.
 Unlike most major cities, Atlanta has no natural boundaries, such as oceans, lakes or mountains which would inhibit growth.
 Today, Atlanta is home to more than 1,000 international businesses and more than 50 countries have representation in the city through consulates, trade offices and chambers of commerce.
 The city also serves as world headquarters to 13 FORTUNE 500 companies.
 “The city not too busy to care” is often recognized as the capital of the Southeast and continues to shine as a fast-paced leader of the 21st century.